Vodkard/Vodkard.github.io/getstarted.md

 <div class="gs-section-01">
   <h3>1.
 Fork the Beautiful Jekyll repository</h3>

-<p>Fork the [repository](https://github.com/daattali/beautiful-jekyll) by clicking the Fork button on the top right corner in GitHub.</p>
+Fork the [repository](https://github.com/daattali/beautiful-jekyll) by clicking the Fork button on the top right corner in GitHub.
 </div>

 <div class="gs-section-02">
   <h3>2.
 Rename the repository to `yourusername.github.io`</h3>

-<p>This will create a GitHub User page ready with the **Beautiful Jekyll** template that will be available at http://yourusername.github.io (sometimes it takes a few minutes).</p>
+This will create a GitHub User page ready with the **Beautiful Jekyll** template that will be available at http://yourusername.github.io (sometimes it takes a few minutes).
 </div>

 <div class="gs-section-03">
   <h3>3.
 Customize settings</h3>

-<p>Edit the `_config.yml` file to change all the settings to reflect your site.
+Edit the `_config.yml` file to change all the settings to reflect your site.
 The settings in the file are fairly self-explanatory and I added comments inside the file to help you further.
-Every time you make a change to any file, your website will get rebuilt and should be updated at `yourusername.github.io` within a minute.</p>
+Every time you make a change to any file, your website will get rebuilt and should be updated at `yourusername.github.io` within a minute.
 </div>

 You can now visit your shiny new website, which will be seeded with several sample blog posts and a couple other pages.